splynx/docs/files/en/configuring_tariff_plans/bundle_plans/bundle_plans.md

 **Discount percent** → percentage of the price to be discounted.

-Here is an example of a basic bundle plan, please note that these are not limitation but merely an example illustrated:
+Here is an example of a basic bundle plan, please note that these are not limitations but merely an example illustrated:

 ![bundle3.png](bundle3.png)

-After we adding a bundle plan to customer services, it will also create each plan in the corresponding section of the customers services, please note if you delete any service pertaining to the bundle, it will affect to all plans associated.
+After adding a bundle plan to customer services, it will also create each plan in the corresponding section of the customer's services, please note if you delete any service pertaining to the bundle, it will affect to all plans associated.

 ![bundle4.png](bundle4.png)
 ![bundle5.png](bundle5.png)